dino0320/dino0320.github.io/docs/_posts/web-server-application/nginx/setting-nginx-log-to-stdout/en/2025-07-11-setting-nginx-log-to-stdout-en.md

 Now the log files are symbolic links to standard output and error output.

 ## 3. Verify the configuration
-Let’s confirm that logs are being output to standard output.
+Let's confirm that logs are being output to standard output.

 Start the Docker container with NGINX installed, and access the NGINX server from a browser or similar tool.
 Then check the logs from the Docker container by running the following: